olegabu/fabric-starter/docs/network-one-org.md

-# Create a network with one organization
+# Create a Network with one organization

 #### Environment vraiables